 I couldn’t quite pinpoint exactly where I was or whom I was with at the time.
 I couldn’t bear the excruciating pain in my head, so I laid my head back.
 The Millers drove me to their home and helped me into the house.
 The next thing I remember was them trying to help me lay down on the bed so I could get some rest.
 My vision was blurred and I could hardly see straight.
 My pain was on another level and my head felt pressurized, as if my brain was going to explode.

-The next two weeks were filled with doctor’s appointments: chiropractor, urgent care and dentist.
+The next two weeks were filled with appointments: chiropractor, urgent care and the dentist.
 A couple of days later, I went out with friends for a birthday celebration.
 I was determined not to let this minor setback stop me.

 Through this tragedy I learned many lessons.
 To this day, there is nothing like waking up knowing you’ve been blessed with another day to breathe, to experience life, and to be happy.
 It is the greatest gift one could receive.
 I’ve learned to value life, because I’ve learned that it could end at any moment.
 This life we live is unpredictable.
 While most of us moan over the happenings of our daily lives, we really never stop to think about how a simple act such as walking outside is such a tremendous blessing.
 It is moments like these that many people take for granted.